jiangjack000/awsome-llm-papers/README.md

 ## Architecture

-### Transformers
-#### Attention Is All You Need
+### Attention Is All You Need

-The "Attention Is All You Need" paper introduces the Transformer architecture, which relies entirely on self-attention mechanisms, dispensing with recurrence and convolution entirely.
-This architecture has become the foundation for many state-of-the-art models in natural language processing.
+The "Attention Is All You Need" paper introduces the Transformer architecture, which relies entirely on self-attention mechanisms.

 Paper: [Attention Is All You Need](./papers/Attention_Is_All_You_Need.pdf)

----

-#### ERNIE - Enhanced Language Representation with Informative Entities
+### ERNIE - Enhanced Language Representation with Informative Entities

 ERNIE enhances language representation by integrating structured knowledge about entities.
-By embedding informative entities into the model, ERNIE achieves better performance on tasks requiring deep understanding of entity relationships and semantics.

 Paper: [ERNIE - Enhanced Language Representation with Informative Entities](./papers/ERNIE_Enhanced_Language_Representation_with_Informative_Entities.pdf)

----

-#### XLNet - Generalized Autoregressive Pretraining for Language Understanding
+### XLNet - Generalized Autoregressive Pretraining for Language Understanding

 XLNet combines autoregressive modeling with autoencoding to capture bidirectional context without the limitations of BERT.
-This generalized pretraining approach leads to improved performance on a wide range of language understanding tasks.

 Paper: [XLNet - Generalized Autoregressive Pretraining for Language Understanding](./papers/XLNet_Generalized_Autoregressive_Pretraining_for_Language_Understanding.pdf)

----

-#### RoBERTa - A Robustly Optimized BERT Pretraining Approach
+### RoBERTa - A Robustly Optimized BERT Pretraining Approach

 RoBERTa optimizes the BERT pretraining process by removing the next sentence prediction objective and training with larger mini-batches and learning rates.
-These adjustments lead to significant performance improvements across multiple NLP benchmarks.

 Paper: [RoBERTa - A Robustly Optimized BERT Pretraining Approach](./papers/RoBERTa_A_Robustly_Optimized_BERT_Pretraining_Approach.pdf)

 ---

-#### Swin Transformer - Hierarchical Vision Transformer using Shifted Windows
+### Swin Transformer - Hierarchical Vision Transformer using Shifted Windows

 The Swin Transformer introduces a hierarchical structure using shifted windows for attention computation.
-This architecture enables efficient scaling to high-resolution images and improves performance on various computer vision tasks.

 Paper: [Swin Transformer - Hierarchical Vision Transformer using Shifted Windows](./papers/Swin_Transformer_Hierarchical_Vision_Transformer_using_Shifted_Windows.pdf)

 ---
-### Dense
-### MOE
-###  Multimodal

-#### Learning Transferable Visual Models From Natural Language Supervision
+### Learning Transferable Visual Models From Natural Language Supervision

 The CLIP model learns visual representations by training on image-text pairs from the internet.
-This approach enables the model to generalize across various visual concepts and perform zero-shot classification based on natural language descriptions.

 Paper: [Learning Transferable Visual Models From Natural Language Supervision](./papers/Learning_Transferable_Visual_Models_From_Natural_Language_Supervision.pdf)